GeeoIO/geeo-javascript/doc/introduction.md

 We're including a development-only HTTP route to obtain a token from a Geeo server, but it does not authenticate users and should be disabled in production.

-The normal workflow looks like:
+The normal workflow looks like this:

-- the user connects to your backend, and authenticates
+- every user connects to your backend, and authenticates
 - your backend should checks auth, and build a JWT token with the capabilities required by the client and his ID
 - the client receives the token and can use it to connect to Geeo